Achievable logoAchievable logo

 Direction of jump: Horizontal and Vertical

 Instructions: Stand on one foot with the other leg flexed.
-Use a countermovement and double arm swing.
+Use a countermovement and a double arm swing.
 Jump forward explosively, land on the same leg, and repeat.
-Perform reps on one leg before switching.
+Complete your reps on one leg before switching.

 Double hops over two barriers